rosesilver/ArkLib/README.md

 Using the theory of $$\mathcal{F}$$-IOR, we then formalize various proof systems in [ProofSystem](ZKLib/ProofSystem).

+## Status & Active Formalizations

+The library is currently in development, with the following components being actively worked on:
+- The sumcheck protocol
+- A blueprint for FRI and coding theory pre-requisites
+- A blueprint for STIR and WHIR

+[VCV-io](https://github.com/dtumad/VCV-io), the main dependency (alongside [mathlib](https://github.com/leanprover-community/mathlib4)) that is used to provide , is also being developed in parallel.

 ## Roadmap & Contributing

-See the list of issues for immediate tasks and the [ROADMAP](./ROADMAP.md) for long-term projects.

 We welcome outside contributions to the library!
+Please see [CONTRIBUTING](./CONTRIBUTING.md) and, the list of issues for immediate tasks, and the [ROADMAP](./ROADMAP.md) for a list of desired contributions.

 If you're interested in working on any of the items mentioned in the list of issues or the roadmap, please join the Verified zkEVM Telegram group, contact [the authors](mailto:qvd@andrew.cmu.edu), or open a new issue.